Biziebrain/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file type prints the type of file iamafile is 13-smybolic link is created
-14-copy html will copy all the HTML files from the current working dir
+14-copy html will copy all the HTML files from the current working dir 100-lets move, will move all files beginning wit an uppercase letter to the dir /tmp/u